LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ADRs are not press releases.
 They do not need to sell the decision to the reader.

 Write them as if you are explaining the situation to a colleague who will disagree with you and ask hard questions.
-That is the right level of rigour.
+That is the right level of rigor.
 Vague language and passive voice are usually signs that someone is hedging because the reasoning does not hold up to scrutiny.

 If the decision was made under pressure, with incomplete information, or with known risks that were accepted for pragmatic reasons, say so.
 That context is valuable.
 It tells the reader whether to trust the decision or to revisit it.